Carbapenem-Resistant Enterobacterales (CRE)

 Risk in Hawaii

 Enterobacterales are one of the most common causes of bacterial infections in both healthcare and community settings.
 Examples of Enterobacterales are Escherichia coli (E. coli), Salmonella enterica, and Klebsiella pneumoniae.
 CRE infections are most commonly seen in people with exposure to healthcare settings like hospitals and long-term care facilities, such as skilled nursing facilities and long-term acute care hospitals.
 Patients who are taking long courses of certain antibiotics, and those who require ventilators or catheters are among those at highest risk for a CRE infection.
 Hawaii is still a relatively low incidence state.
 For information about the different types of CRE in the United States, visit the CDC webpage, Tracking CRE in the United States.
-More information on antibiotic resistance patterns in Hawaii can be found on the Hawaii State Antibiogram page.

 To prevent CRE infections, patients should: